rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + create auto scaling group
 + We can edit details like desired and maximum capacity and instance :2
 + Inactivity history we can find new ec2 instance because we change instance from to 2 abd if I got to ALB it shows to ip address for 2 instance

+#### Auto Scaling Groups - Scaling Policies
+Target Tracking Scaling:

+Target tracking scaling is a method of autoscaling where you set a target value for a specific metric, and AWS adjusts the number of instances in your Auto Scaling Group (ASG) to maintain that target.
+In your case, you want to keep the average CPU utilization of your ASG at around 40%.
+You create a target tracking scaling policy for CPU utilization with a target value of 40%.
+AWS Auto Scaling continuously monitors the CPU utilization across all instances in your ASG.
+If the average CPU utilization deviates from the target, Auto Scaling automatically adds or removes instances to bring the average CPU utilization back to the target value.